TIBCOSoftware/be-tools/cloud/kubernetes/helm/README.md

 ## Documentation

-`How to deploy TIBCO BusinessEvents® application` in kuberenetes using `helm` is available at [wiki pages](https://github.com/TIBCOSoftware/be-tools/wiki/Helm%20Chart).
+`How to deploy TIBCO BusinessEvents® application` in kuberenetes using `helm` is available at [Helm Chart](https://github.com/TIBCOSoftware/be-tools/wiki/Helm%20Chart).